 COVID-19 Services Update

-Please feel free to contact Erinn with any questions you have about the telehealth model.
+Please feel free to contact Erinn with any questions about COVID-19 safety protocols.

 When we go through the enormous transition to becoming a parent, there is a lot that we gain, and a lot that we lose.
 Perinatal counselling is for parents, and folks on their way to becoming parents, who need some support with their mental or emotional well-being at any point from the moment they start considering conception through to about three years postpartum.